php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-pipe"></a>
 #### `pipe()` {.collection-method}

-The `pipe` method passes the collection to the given closure and returns the result of the executed closure:
+The `pipe` method passes the collection to the given callback and returns the result:

     $collection = collect([1, 2, 3]);